●

 he "sighted" <sic: 'cited'> the source.
 Perhaps he'd like to reprint 'The

-Davinci Code' on their website and simply 'sight' the book source?
+DaVinci Code' on their website and simply 'sight' the book as his source?
 His claim

 that he had no idea where the information came from seemed particularly